vinnciane/resume/content/samples/_index.md

 * a concept
 * a procedure
 * a troubleshooting article
-* a CLI documentation, (a writing sample for a product without a graphical UI)
+* a CLI documentation (for a product without a graphical UI)